not-first/restic-glance-extension/README.md

 - type: extension
   title: My Backups
   url: http://${RESTIC_EXTENSION_URL}/{repo-alias}
-  cache: 1s # set to any time. lower times wil not impede glance loading time due to the caching in the backend.
+  cache: 1s # set to any time. lower times wil not impede glance loading time (backend is cached).
   allow-potentially-dangerous-html: true
 ```
 The endpoint for your restic repo is accessible on the path `/{repo-alias}`, where `{repo-alias}` is the alias set for the repo in your .env file.